Capacity limits for dedicated SQL pool in Azure Synapse Analytics

 |Workload management||Maximum concurrent queries||128

-The number of concurrent queries can decrease when users are assigned to higher resource classes or when SQL Data Warehouse has a lower data warehouse unit setting.
+The number of concurrent queries can decrease when users are assigned to higher resource classes or when the data warehouse unit setting is lowered.
 Some queries, like DMV queries, are always allowed to run and do not impact the concurrent query limit.
-For more details on concurrent query execution, see the concurrency maximums article.
+For more information on concurrent query execution, see the concurrency maximums article.

 |Database||Max size||Gen1: 240 TB compressed on disk.
 This space is independent of tempdb or log space, and therefore this space is dedicated to permanent tables.
 Clustered columnstore compression is estimated at 5X.
 This compression allows the database to grow to approximately 1 PB when all tables are clustered columnstore (the default table type).